How to Start an Escape Room Business in 2026: 10-Step Guide

 - Draft a spreadsheet of your props and tech with estimated costs.

 Most of your revenue will come from prepaid online bookings.
 This approach secures your schedule and reduces no-shows.
 Look for a payment solution that integrates with your booking software.
-Some owners get caught by high transaction fees, so compare rates carefully.
+Compare transaction fees carefully, since fees directly impact your profit margins.

-While online systems handle bookings, you also need a way to accept payments on-site.
-For escape room businesses that need to accept payments for walk-ins or merchandise, JIM offers a streamlined solution.
+While online systems handle bookings, you also need a way to accept payments on-site for walk-ins, merchandise, and last-minute player additions.
+For escape room businesses that need to accept payments on-site, JIM offers a streamlined solution.
 With JIM, you can accept debit, credit, and digital wallets directly through your smartphone.

 Getting started is straightforward: